WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 - Create a Media Services subscription.
 - Upload, Encode, and Publish media content from the Windows Azure portal.
-- Programatically upload, encode, and publish media content using the Media Services SDK.
+- Programmatically upload, encode, and publish media content using the Media Services SDK.
-- Use the Microsoft Media Platform Player Framefork to play smooth streaming content.
+- Use the Microsoft Media Platform Player Framework to play smooth streaming content.
 - Monetize your media content using ads defined in a VMAP file.

 ---